mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 258 - Secrets in Code/readme.md

 * * *

-> Passwords are like underwear: you don’t let people see it, you should change it very often, and you shouldn’t share it with strangers.
+> Passwords are like underwear: you donï¿½t let people see it, you should change it very often, and you shouldn't share it with strangers.

 _Chris Pirillo_